 Indeed, this Member's differing viewpoint may take you by surprise, albeit not necessarily overtly.
 Even so I suspect you would pause and reflect purposely on what has been said, digesting this alternative position.
 If you write things down you are sensibly forcing yourself to slow down and think.
 Your aim will be to engage your rational brain and stop the automatic and emotional parts from responding.
 You might say something along the lines of 'Let's talk about that'.
 What will probably happen next is that you start to probe gently the Member's comments, asking for clarification perhaps, but slowly unpicking the chain of thought that led to what was said.
 You talk through and verbalise the issues and sometimes invoke various devices to probe more deeply.
 For example, you may play devil's advocate, act as an outside observer or even resurrect 'the man on the Clapham omnibus' as comparison viewpoints.
-Either way, you are meaning to prompt other perspectives to find out where to place the Member's view on the spectrum or landscape of viewpoints.
+43 Either way, you are meaning to prompt other perspectives to find out where to place the Member's view on the spectrum or landscape of viewpoints.
 Some might say you are challenging the Member's well-intentioned position, others may call it a critique or conceptual reframing.
-However, a psychologist would see it as calibration; a cognitive process where various viewpoints become important points of calibration in this rational method and allow the relevant weight to be applied to each one.
+However, a psychologist would see it as calibration; a cognitive process where various viewpoints are sought out, explained and cross-compared with each other and with pertinent objective criteria.
+The differing viewpoints become important points of calibration in this rational method and allow the relevant weight to be applied to each one.
 So, in a simplistic way 'Pause, probe and prompt other perspectives' is the shortcut answer to my question above.
 A rule of thumb perhaps, but hopefully a useful take-home reminder to debias.